grandeurdev/js-sdk/README.md

 ```

 ### logout
-This method comes handy because along with loggin the user, it is also required to logout a user when required.
+This method comes handy because along with logging the user in, it is also required to logout a user when required.
 It serves as the most basic and important feature.

 This method returns the following codes upon execution